Fars province: Persis

 The ancient Persians were present in the region from about the 10th century BC, and became the rulers of the largest empire the world had yet seen under the Achaemenid dynasty which was established in the mid 6th century BC, at its peak stretching from Thrace-Macedonia, Bulgaria-Paeonia and Eastern Europe proper in the west, to the Indus Valley in its far east.
 The ruins of Persepolis and Pasargadae, two of the four capitals of the Achaemenid Empire, are located in Pars.

 The Achaemenid Empire was defeated by Alexander the Great in 333 BC, incorporating most of their vast empire.
 Shortly after this the Seleucid Empire was established.
 However, it never extended its power in Pars beyond the main trade routes, and by the reign of Antiochus I or possibly later Persis emerged as an independent state that minted its own coins.

 The Seleucid Empire was subsequently defeated by the Parthians in 238 BC, but by 205 BC, the Seleucid king Antiochus III had extended his authority into Persis and it ceased to be an independent state.

 Babak was the ruler of a small town called Kheir.
 Babak's efforts in gaining local power at the time escaped the attention of Artabanus IV, the Parthian Arsacid Emperor of the time.
 Babak and his eldest son Shapur I managed to expand their power over all of Persis.

 The subsequent events are unclear.
 Following the death of Babak around 220, Ardashir who at the time was the governor of Darabgird, got involved in a power struggle of his own with his elder brother Shapur.
-The sources tell us that in 222, Shapur was killed when the roof of a building collapsed on him.